csev/sakai-scripts/README.md

 not try to check it in.
 If there is a config.sh, it will be used instead of config-dist.sh.

-I think that the default config-dist.sh works without modification for normal development Mac OS/X with MAMP installed and running.
-For normal development on a Linux/Mysql box, probably the only thing you would need to change in a config.sh is the root mysql password so it can set up the database in db.sh
+Generally you need to change the git repo to be checked out and the root mysql password for non-MAMP MySQL connections.

 But there is a lot of flexibility here if you are setting up nightly build servers.
-Changing things like the HTTP port, shutdown port, location of the Tomcat logs in config.sh allows you check these scripts out into several directories and make different nightly builds.
+Changing things like the HTTP port, shutdown port, and location of the Tomcat logs in config.sh allows you check these scripts out into several directories and make different nightly builds.
 If you get really tricky, you can override sakai-dist.properties by copying it to